5 places most riders lose marks in the dressage arena (and how to win them back) - Horse & Hound

-Speaking at the Ride With Your Mind demo day at Addington Manor Equestrian Centre (5 April, 2017), dressage expert Peter Dove shared some pearls of wisdom on common mistakes made by riders in dressage tests and how to prevent them and earn more marks
+Dressage expert Peter Dove shares some pearls of wisdom on common mistakes made by riders in dressage tests and how to prevent them and earn more marks

 1. 20m circles